open-organization/open-org-definition/open_org_maturity_model.md

 - People working in groups effectively connect with additional project groups to form cross-functional teams

-- Cross-functional teams exist, and organizational promotes best practices for working together
+- Cross-functional teams exist and organizational promotes best practices for working together

 - Outcomes of collaboration are available outside the organization